Tyron Guerrero: Chiba Lotte Marines

-On December 18, 2021, Guerrero signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-In 2022, Guerrero appeared in 49 games for Lotte, recording a 3-3 record and 3.52 ERA with 63 strikeouts in 46.0 innings pitched.
+On December 18, 2021, Guerrero signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+In 2022, Guerrero appeared in 49 games for Lotte, recording a 3-3 record and 3.52 ERA with 63 strikeouts in 46 innings pitched.

 Cincinnati Reds

-On January 7, 2023, Guerrero signed a minor league deal with the Cincinnati Reds organization.
+On January 7, 2023, Guerrero signed a minor league contract with the Cincinnati Reds organization.
 In 20 appearances for the Triple–A Louisville Bats, he struggled immensely to an 0–4 record and 11.51 ERA with 20 strikeouts in 22 2/3 innings of work.
 Guerrero was released by the Reds on June 16.

 Diablos Rojos del México

 On July 8, 2023, Guerrero signed with the Diablos Rojos del México of the Mexican League.
-In 8 games for México, he recorded a 1.17 ERA with 8 strikeouts and 6 saves across 7 2/3 innings pitched.
+In eight games for México, he recorded a 1.17 ERA with eight strikeouts and six saves across 7 2/3 innings pitched.

 Los Angeles Angels

 On December 18, 2023, Guerrero signed a minor league contract with the Los Angeles Angels.
 He made 33 appearances split between the rookie–level Arizona Complex League Angels and Triple–A Salt Lake Bees, posting a cumulative 3–3 record and 5.70 ERA with 38 strikeouts across 36 1/3 innings pitched.
 Guerrero elected free agency following the season on November 4, 2024.